djhshih/exercise-genomics/README.md

 *KEAP1* K287*, VAF = 0.29
 iso(17q), clonal

+Spectral karyotyping revealed that the cells are near-diploid, and no other chromosome abnormality was detected aside from iso(17q).

 Variant allele frequency (VAF) is the proportion of alleles in a sample that has the variant.